 Get the right policy

 For larger jewelry pieces that contain precious stones, Rogers recommends an inland marine policy to cover the jewelry to its appraised value.
-The policy, which does not require a deductible, provides all-risk coverage to its appraised value for bending a prong or losing a stone or the item.
+The policy doesn’t require a deductible.
+And it provides all-risk coverage to its appraised value for bending a prong or losing a stone or the item.

 The policies vary between companies but typically cost about $1 for every $100 in coverage.

-“Inland marine policies include mysterious disappearance, which a homeowners policy will not cover,” Rogers says.
+“Inland marine policies include mysterious disappearance, which a homeowners policy will not cover,” Rogers said.